spacepy/spacepy/Doc/source/configuration.rst

 Available configuration options
 ===============================
-enable_deprecation_warning
-  SpacePy raises :py:exc:`~exceptions.DeprecationWarning` when deprecated functions are called.
-Starting in Python 2.7, these are ignored.
-SpacePy adds a warnings filter to force display of deprecation warnings from SpacePy the first time a deprecated function is called.
-Set this option to False to retain the default Python behavior.
-(See :py:mod:`warnings` module for details on custom warning filters.)

 enable_old_data_warning
   SpacePy maintains certain databases from external sources, notably the leapsecond database used by :py:mod:`~spacepy.time`.
 By default